 Fine.
 What the hell can we talk about?

 In the interview for my friendship, or even for my attention, I’d much rather learn about what you’re reading or Netflixing.
 What’s your favourite brunch spot?
 Ask me how I know the host, or what I’m drinking.
 Ask me what I like to do, or how I’m spending my summer.

-Obvi the answer is to know yourself and who cares what other people think.
-But at the end of the day, we need the short answer that satisfies the nosy room.
-It really doesn’t matter what that is so long as we know ourselves.
-The question will continue to be asked and since I can’t actually move to France, the next time I’m confronted with it I think I'll just roll my eyes as I accidentally spill wine and mutter ‘Où est ma cigarette?’
-Then I'll go find the carny and ask about his troubled relationship with the bearded lady.
+The answer is to know yourself and who cares what other people think.
+But we still need the short answer that satisfies the nosy room.
+The question will continue to be asked, and since I can’t actually move to France, the next time I’m confronted with “So, what do you do?”, I will shrug and say “Whatever I want”.
+Then I’ll go find the Carny and ask him what he’s binge-watching with the Bearded Lady.